Pedro Moura Costa: Contribution to the CDM and carbon trading

-Creation of BVRio Environmental Exchange in Brazil
+Philanthropic activities: Creation of BVRio Environmental Exchange in Brazil

+After the sale of EcoSecurities, Pedro devoted his time and networks to promoting environmental solutions on a philanthropic basis.

-In 2011, Pedro and his brother Mauricio Moura Costa founded BVRio Environmental Exchange (Bolsa Verde do Rio de Janeiro), an organisation based in Rio de Janeiro, Brazil, with the mission to develop market mechanisms to facilitate compliance with environmental laws.
+In 2011, Pedro and his brother Mauricio Moura Costa, an environmental lawyer, founded BVRio Environmental Exchange (Bolsa Verde do Rio de Janeiro), an organisation based in Rio de Janeiro, Brazil, with the mission to develop market mechanisms to facilitate compliance with environmental laws.
 BVRio was developed in partnership with the Rio de Janeiro State Government, and the Municipality of Rio de Janeiro and its board includes the participation of Funbio (Brazilian Fund for the Biodiversity), FBDS (Brazilian Foundation for Sustainable Development), and CEBDS (the Brazilian chapter of the World Business Council for Sustainable Development).